God So Loved A World Of Sinners Wretched and Undone – Hymn Lyric

 “Whosoever” that means me.

-This refrain is not just an assertion but a declaration of freedom and deliverance.
+This refrain is not just an assertion but a declaration of and deliverance.
 It’s a jubilant acknowledgment that every individual—every “Whosoever”—is included in this grand tapestry of salvation.
 It invites a deeply personal reflection: that the divine love and grace extend to me, to you, and to every one of us.

-As we continue to reflect:
+As we to reflect:

 “Whosoever” oh how broad the invitation sounds,